ArkEcosystemArchive/docs-legacy/docs/exchanges/public-api.md

     console.log(response.data)
   })
 ```
-By running this code, you'd see output in your console resembling the following object:
+By running this code, you'd see the output in your console resembling the following object:
 ```js
 {
   data: {